Robust Physics-based Deep MRI Reconstruction Via Diffusion Purification: Introduction

-\item In our experimental results, we demonstrate the effectiveness of our proposed approach by assessing it against standard evaluation metrics.
-Our results affirm that our strategy significantly surpasses the performance of AT and RS.
-Furthermore, we illustrate that after being trained on the knee fastMRI dataset, the purification process using DMs extends its benefits to other MRI datasets, including a brain MRI dataset.
+\item In our experimental results, we demonstrate the effectiveness of our proposed approach by assessing it against standard evaluation metrics, surpassing the performance of AT, RS, and diffusion-based MRI reconstruction in the presence of several sources of instabilities.
+Furthermore, we illustrate that after being trained on the knee fastMRI dataset, the purification process using DMs extends its benefits to other MRI datasets, including a brain MRI dataset or data with unseen lesions.
+Additionally, we show that (\textit{i}) our robustification approach can be applied to multiple DL-based supervised methods such as the well-known MoDL and the recent Recurrent Variational Network (RecurrentVarNet) \cite{yiasemis2022recurrent}, (\textit{ii}) our approach can be adapted to accelerated samplers for diffusion purification, and (\textit{iii}) our method can be used to robustify unsupervised single-shot DL-based reconstructors such as the deep image prior (DIP) based model in \cite{alkhouri2024image}.

 \end{itemize}